10th International Conference on the Hsp90 Chaperone Machine

-From the last meeting: Biochemistry and biophysics; structure; ATPase cycle; co-chaperones; substrates and substrate recognition; posttranslational regulation; Hsp90 isoforms in organelles and in the secretory pathway; Hsp90 for protein and genome homeostasis; Hsp90omics; secreted Hsp90; Hsp90 in prokaryotes and various pathogens; model organisms; Hsp90 in cancer, neurodegenerative and other diseases; Hsp90 as drug target; Hsp90 probes; clinical trials.
+Biochemistry and biophysics; structure; ATPase cycle; co-chaperones; substrates and substrate recognition; posttranslational regulation; Hsp90 isoforms in organelles and in the secretory pathway; Hsp90 for protein and genome homeostasis; Hsp90omics; secreted Hsp90; Hsp90 in prokaryotes and various pathogens; model organisms; Hsp90 and cellular and organismic stress responses; Hsp90 in cancer, neurodegenerative and other diseases; Hsp90 drugs; Hsp90 probes; clinical trials; and more

 - 15-17 talks (“short talks”) will be selected (by the organizers) from the submitted abstracts.

-- Notification of acceptance: upon registering online, you should immediately receive a confirmation e-mail and you can assume you are accepted.
-You will be formally accepted once you will have received an e-mail with payment information (within a few weeks after registration) and will have paid.
+- Notification of acceptance: upon registering online, you should immediately receive a confirmation e-mail, and if you paid by credit card, you can assume you are accepted.
+If you don’t pay by credit card during the registration process, you will be formally accepted once you will have paid by bank transfer or Revolut.